 And believe us, people are pissed.
 Glenda Hoffman, a resident who had 16 panels stolen in May, says that she now has “a shotgun right next to the bed and a .22 under my pillow.”
 We pity the fool who goes pilfering her panels again.

 Story by Sarah Parsons.
 This article originally appeared in Plenty in September 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.